CoopHive/alkahest-docs/alkahest-obsidian/Examples/Negotiation/Compute Marketplace.md

 ## Schemes

-A specific instatiation of a schema, for this marketplace, can look like:
+A specific instantiation of a scheme, for this marketplace, can look like:

 - request: A client agent signals a need for compute resources, specifying some terms.
 - offer: A provider agent responds with available resources and counter-terms.